 HOW TO GET THERE

-Palazzo Roncioni is located about 1.3 kilometers away from the Pisa Centrale train station, or about 20 minutes on foot.
-The closest bus station is Mediceo 2, on the bus Lines LAM Verde, 2, 4, 5, 13, 21 and 22, located about 130 meters away.
+Palazzo Roncioni is located about 1.3 kilometers away from the Pisa Centrale railway station, or about 20 minutes on foot.
+The closest bus stop is Mediceo 2, on the bus Lines LAM Verde, 2, 4, 5, 13, 21 and 22, located about 130 meters away.